VRRP Tab

 IP Address Owner – An EdgeConnect appliance cannot use one of its own IP addresses as the VRRP IP, so this will always be No.

-Segment Name of the segment, if enabled.
+Segment The name of the segment, if enabled.